 Will dismissed cases hurt job chances?
 If you’ve ever been arrested, even if the charges were eventually dismissed, you may have wondered how that arrest will affect your job prospects.
-A new study by the National Employment Law Project provides some much-needed clarity on the issue.
+The honest answer is that it depends on several factors.

 What Is a Dismissed Case?

-A dismissed case is a legal case that has been terminated by a court and will dismissed cases hurt job chances.
+A dismissed case is a legal case that a court has terminated without a conviction.
 A case can be dismissed for several reasons, including a lack of evidence or a failure to follow proper procedure.

 When a case is dismissed, the accused is no longer required to stand trial and is free to go.
 However, this does not mean that the charges have been dropped or that the person is innocent.
 A dismissed case can still appear on someone’s Criminal Record.